decentralized-identity/ion/install-guide.md

 ```
 npm run bitcoin
 ```
-This service will fail to start until your Bcoin node has blocks past the ION genesis block.
+This service will fail to start until your Bitcoin node has blocks past the ION genesis block.
 Please wait and try again later if this happens.

 ## 6. Run Sidetree IPFS microservice